Jphartogi/Qlue-GPS-V2.0/README.md

 This code is modified version from https://www.waveshare.com/wiki/SIM7000E_NB-IoT_HAT.
 This code will be then modified to suits the needs of the project.

+This is an updated project, changing from using GPRS/EDGE to Wi-Fi based requests

 ## To Run
 to run just simply
 ```python3